Vietnamese Women's Museum: Special exhibitions

-This exhibition featured the Ao Dai (traditional Vietnamese long dress.
+This exhibition featured the áo dài.

 Traveling exhibitions

 The Vietnamese Women’s Museum has also been on the move and set up traveling exhibitions across several remote and mountainous zones in Vietnam.
 This was meant to cater to the needs of Vietnamese women living in such areas who may find it inconvenient to visit the museum directly.
 The exhibits displayed items of historical and cultural significance, aiming to promote awareness amongst a wider stratum of the nation’s populace.
 Members of the public, particularly women, also directly assisted the museum in providing facts, responding to interviews and donating appropriate items for display.

 Virtual exhibitions

 The Vietnamese Women’s Museum has also set up many virtual exhibitions (such as Street Vendors) on its official website for overseas researchers and international audience to learn about gender issues in Vietnam.

 Activities and programmes

 The Vietnamese Women’s Museum has organised many workshops regarding gender and gender equality, such as ‘Activities of the Vietnam Women’s Union’, ‘Women and Family’, and ‘Women, Museum and Sustainable Development.’
 It also organised several activities that were specifically targeted at students, such as cultural exchanges, meetings with historical witnesses, ethnic weaving and embellishment as well as writing and drawing competitions.
 Such activities have promoted awareness regarding gender issues amongst the younger generation and provided them with opportunities to discover their skills and talents.

 The museum also provided opportunities for artisans to showcase and sell their embellished and textile products in the museum shop and exhibits.
 This has helped women from rural provinces to generate revenue for their families.

 The museum has also collaborated with external organisations to organise regular roundtable talks to collect further materials for display and share information on the roles and contributions of Vietnamese women through the distribution of publications and leaflets.
 It also organised a writing competition titled ‘Women overcoming destiny’ to honour Vietnamese women’s contributions and sacrifices to the nation’s defence sector.
 Aside from promoting awareness, the museum has also encouraged Vietnamese women to actively participate in their activities.